Radiofrequency Facial Results: What It Does + If It’s Worth It

 Hi, friends!

 So, it’s like 2023, right?
 I’m sprawled out on my bathroom floor, trying to cool off with a refreshing drink pressed against my cheek, and feeling utterly defeated.
 I've poured ~$525,600 gazillion into a mountain of skincare products that seemed to do nothing but wreak havoc on my skin.
 My face?
 Total meltdown.
-Think peeling, purging, and a full-on tantrum that made me look like a skincare disaster movie.
+Think peeling around my nose and mouth, random breakouts along my jaw, and that tight, irritated feeling that somehow still looks greasy on top.
 I was stressed, broke, and fed up with piling on mystery creams like they were magic potions.
 Spoiler alert: they weren’t.

 TLDR: What Is a Pulsed Wave Tech Facial?